John Wermer

-John Wermer is a mathematician specializing in Complex analysis.
+John Wermer was a mathematician specializing in complex analysis.

 Wermer received his Ph.D. from Harvard University in 1951 under the supervision of George Whitelaw Mackey.
+He became an instructor at Yale University, after which he was hired as a professor at Brown University in 1954.
+He retired in 1994.

 In 1962 Wermer was an invited speaker at the International Congress of Mathematicians in Stockholm.

 In 2012, Wermer became a fellow of the American Mathematical Society.

+On August 29, 2022, Wermer died in Providence, Rhode Island at the age of 95.